embumila/alx-low_level_programming/0x12-singly_linked_lists/README.md

-Printing all element of the list
+Finding the number of  element in a list